tjoneswilkins/Mountain-Series/README.md

   strokeWeight(1); // defining the mountain with black stroke creating shadow and texture effects drawLine(198+ofs,0,0);
 ```
-write a star class for aesthetics!
+Write a star class for aesthetics!
 ```javascript
 //stars display class, way to iterate the same shape over and over, controlled by perameters class Star {